Howmet Aerospace Inc. (HWM) Shares Up Despite Recent Market Volatility

-Howmet Aerospace Inc. (NYSE: HWM)’s stock price has increased by 1.42 compared to its previous closing price of 42.37.
-Nevertheless, the company has seen a 5.42% surge in its stock price over the last five trading sessions.
+Howmet Aerospace Inc. (NYSE: HWM)’s stock price has increased by 1.37 compared to its previous closing price of 41.55.
+However, the company has seen a fall of -0.59% in its stock price over the last five trading days.

 Is It Worth Investing in Howmet Aerospace Inc. (NYSE: HWM) Right Now?

-Howmet Aerospace Inc. (NYSE: HWM) has a price-to-earnings ratio that is above its average at 38.78x. and a 36-month beta value of 1.46.
-Opinions on the stock are mixed, with 13 analysts rating it as a “buy,” 2 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Howmet Aerospace Inc. (NYSE: HWM) has a price-to-earnings ratio of 38.01x that is above its average ratio.
+Additionally, the 36-month beta value for HWM is 1.45.

 Top 5 EV Tech Stocks to Buy for 2023